 Physically and Electronically More Rugged

-More Environmentally Safe
+LED Advantages and Disadvantages: LEDs are More Environmentally Safe

 Be sure to recycle your old LEDs.
 Without proper recycling stations nearby, the buyer must store them until these come to his locale.
 But since LED bulbs have no hazardous gasses, you can store them without fear of breakage.
 Further, the bulbs are hard to break.
 So again, long term storage until neighborhood recycling comes to town should pose few problems.